The best FiiO of 2023:

 We reviewed in detail all Fiio devices available on the market in their latest versions.
 We have seen the brand's commitment to its users, from those with the most demanding and professional requirements to those who are just entering the world of high-definition sound.

-And regardless of the price range of each model, they all tend to stand out among their competition for their great value for money and for ensuring that, in general, each generational update does indeed have new features that entice you to spend those extra euros to move up to the next level.
+And regardless of the price range of each model, they all tend to stand out among their competition for their great value and for ensuring that, in general, each generational update does indeed have new features that entice you to spend those extra euros to move up to the next level.

 - The FiiO M9 stands out for its solid construction, modern design and intuitive usability.
 The price/quality ratio is excellent.